Aromatherapy Therapy - Essential Oils

 - Top notes: Oils that evaporate very quickly.
 They are generally uplifting and stimulating with a greenish, fresh aroma.

 - Middle notes: These are used to help the body with most bodily functions and the body’s metabolism.

 - Base notes: These are extremely relaxing, sometimes sedative and generally have a lovely, warm aroma

 Scented oils are sold in tinted glass because they may be damaged by light, and they should always be stored in a dark, cool place.
 Keep the lids on tight or they may easily evaporate.

 Making Your Essential Oils

 Making and Storing Your Essential Oils

-Essential are hardly every sold neat, but are blended into a carrier oil.
-The carrier oil (always vegetable in origin) acts as a base and acts as a lubricant, so massages is easier and more effective.
+Essential oils are blended into a carrier oil.
+The carrier oil (always vegetable in origin) acts as a base and a lubricant, so it massages in easily and is more effective.